Lubje/docker-template-laravel8/README.md

     `docker-compose up -d`

+1. Remove the earlier created temporary public folder:

+    `rm -rf src/public`

+    The public folder will be recreated during the Laravel installation in the next step.

-1. Enter the bash shell of your PHP container:
+1. Enter the bash shell of your PHP container and install Laravel:

-    `docker exec -it {PROJECT-NAME}-php bash`
+    `docker exec -it my-new-project-php bash`

-1. Install Laravel from the bash shell of your PHP container:

     `composer create-project --prefer-dist laravel/laravel .`

-1. Edit the Redis and MySQL variables in your src/.env file to match the following:
+1. Edit the Redis and MySQL variables in the newly created src/.env file to match the following:

     ```
     DB_CONNECTION=mysql
     DB_HOST=mysql
     DB_PORT=3306
-    DB_DATABASE={PROJECT_NAME}
+    DB_DATABASE=my-new-project
     DB_USERNAME=user
     DB_PASSWORD=password